President Jefferson instructed Meriwether Lewis to

 How did the subject come up to begin with?
 One suspects that Biddle had been aware of this incongruity in the story — this Achilles heel.
 The fact that this was his very last question to Clark, rather than the first, seems a measure of his own sensitivity to its implications.
 In any case, the monstrous secret shadowed the Corps of Discovery wherever it went.
 This was the beast that shared their days and nights, ate with them, sweltered and shivered with them, squeezed itself unseen among them in the boats or lumbered along behind "the captains" in fair weather and foul.
 It was a monstrous symbol of denial fattened on mistakes, misunderstandings, and blind bureaucracy.
 It had been harmless because its name was never called, nor its presence ever acknowledged.
 Silently, Lewis and Clark kept up appearances.
 Back home it grew thin by neglect.
 But on the "tour," had it been enraged by a vindictive word or deed from any quarter, in jealousy or in malice, or in innocent curiosity, it was capable of rending the Corps of Discovery asunder, demolishing the expedition, and turning the course of American destiny in a different direction.

-There was an Elephant on the Lewis and Clark trail.
+There really was an elephant on the Lewis and Clark trail.

 --Joseph Mussulman, 07/06